 6. Activate and Start Charging Your New Battery.

 You should activate your new battery before you install it.
 Most ATV charging systems cannot charge a low battery.
 Also, your battery is bound to lose its charge if it stays inactive for an extended period.
 Thus, the excellent decision is to use an external charger.
-It ensures the battery reaches its full capacity before installing it.
+It ensures the battery reaches its total capacity before installing it.

 The battery comes with a container that has the battery’s electrolyte.
 It will help if you read the instructions on activating the battery.
 Then, follow them word by word.